 I had it all planned out.
 Or I did until my career in electronics got derailed by accidentally landing a programming gig in college.
-It’s been software all the way down since then, in parallel with a list of hobbies that includes astronomy, cardiac signal processing, pen & ink, origami, harmonica, semantics, linguistics, philately, mead brewing, beer judging (BJCP rank of “National”), electronics, deciphering ancient Sumerian cuneiform, XML, chocolatiering, robotics, Tesla Coil design and construction, search engine technology, tabletop gaming, bookbinding, and when time allows, writing.
+It’s been software all the way down since then, in parallel with a list of hobbies that includes astronomy, cardiac signal processing, pen & ink, origami, harmonica, semantics, linguistics, philately, mead brewing, beer judging (BJCP rank of “National”), electronics, deciphering ancient Sumerian cuneiform, XML, chocolatiering, robotics, Tesla Coil design and construction, search engine technology, tabletop gaming, bookbinding, amateur radio, and when time allows, writing.

 Sometimes I have trouble focusing on things.
 I’ve completed NaNoWriMo 4 out of 4 times, in 2005, 2006, 2007, and 2010, dates which I record here because otherwise I’d completely lose track of them.

 OK, quite often I have trouble focusing on things.
 I find artificial deadlines shockingly effective.

 I am situated on the Autism Spectrum, as are all sentient creatures.
 In particular, I am situated slightly off to the side of the large hump in the distribution that well-meaning people call “normal”.
 I prefer the term “neurotypical” (or NT) for these folks, for whom a significant chunk of their precious grey matter is set aside for processing social cues, rather than important things like Dr. Who or category theory.